fjacq/redirect-laundromat/README.md

   // Set laundromat washing machines.
   //
   // On last washing machine change,
-  //  if new request (status & url) is different from the current one,
+  //  if new request (statusCode & url) is different from the current one,
   //  a redirection is performed,
   //  else continue to next middleware